WGBH/stock-sales-2/app/views/collections/american-experience.md

 ## Medium

-Television's most watched history series featuring in-depth documentaries on American History
+Television's most watched history series featuring in-depth documentaries on American History and related content

 ## Long

-American Experience is television’s most watched history series which has been producing films since 1988.
+American Experience is the authoritative source for American History programming and has been producing films since 1988.
 Like our other series, it offers a wealth of additional features on its website which debuted in 1995.
 To date, American Experience Online has produced over 175 feature sites, enabling viewers to watch films online and